Girl on the Bridge

 The Girl on the Bridge (La fille sur le pont) is a 1999 French drama film shot in black and white and directed by Patrice Leconte, starring Daniel Auteuil and Vanessa Paradis.

 Plot

-After an interview sequence with a girl, the plot centres around knifethrower Gabor (Auteuil) and the girl, called Adèle (Paradis), whom he meets as she prepares to kill herself by jumping from a bridge.
-Gabor intervenes to prevent the suicide and persuades Adèle to become the target girl in his knifethrowing act.
-The film then follows their relationship as they travel to Monaco then into Italy and onto a cruise ship with their act.
+The story centres around knifethrower Gabor (Auteuil) and a young woman called Adèle (Paradis), whom he meets as she prepares to jump from a bridge.
+Gabor intervenes, persuading Adèle to become the target girl in his knifethrowing act.
+The film follows their relationship as they travel abroad, selling and performing their act.
 Their companionship and teamwork mean great luck for both of them.
-Then they get separated, she to Greece and he to Turkey, and their lives once again become luckless.
-The film ends on a bridge in Istanbul, this time with her saving him from suicide.
+When they are separated, she in Greece and he in Turkey, their lives once again become luckless.